Ryan Odom: Playing career

 Odom was a four-year starting point guard for the Hampden–Sydney Tigers under head coach Tony Shaver, serving as team captain his senior year.
 He led the Tigers to the NCAA Division III Elite Eight in 1995 and left ranked as the school's all-time leader in three-point field goals as well as fourth in assists.
 As of 2025, Odom still holds the Hampden-Sydney records for most three-point field goals in a season, with 82 in 1994–95, and most consecutive games with a three-point field goal, with 24 in 1995–96.

 Coaching career

 Odom began his coaching career as a graduate assistant at South Florida.
-He also had stops as an assistant coach with Furman, UNC Asheville, and American, before spending seven years on former UVA assistant Seth Greenberg's staff at Virginia Tech.
+He also had stops as an assistant coach with Furman, UNC Asheville, and American, before spending seven years on the staff of former Virginia Tech Head Coach Seth Greenberg.
 In 2010, he joined the coaching staff of Charlotte, serving as an assistant for five years, including being interim head coach.
 Odom accepted his first head coaching job at Lenoir-Rhyne, leading the Bears to the quarterfinals of the NCAA Division II tournament in his only season at the helm, before accepting the head coaching position at UMBC, replacing Aki Thomas.